holos-run/holos/doc/md/api/core.md

     // Holos Authors.
 Multiple environments are a prime example of an input
     // parameter that should always be user defined, never defined by Holos.
     Parameters map[string]string `json:"parameters,omitempty"`
+    // Labels represent selector labels for the component.
+Copied to the
+    // resulting BuildPlan.
+    Labels map[string]string `json:"labels,omitempty"`
+    // Annotations represents arbitrary non-identifying metadata.
+Use the
+    // `cli.holos.run/description` to customize the log message of each BuildPlan.
+    Annotations map[string]string `json:"annotations,omitempty"`
 }
 ```